1. Talk about where you were born, your life, where you currently live in Maryland…a short biography so to speak.

 The job of the governor is that of an executive who marshals our state’s resources and more than 80,000 employees.
 My specific experience working as an executive in government managing massive programs across many departments and agencies uniquely equips me for the role.
 In addition, I am the only candidate in this race who has been a public school teacher.
 I am acutely aware of the everyday feats it takes to serve the youth in our state, and after my time in government, I am also equipped to lead our state as we improve how we fund and manage one of our most important assets – our education system.
 We have a once every 15 year opportunity with the Kirwan Commission, and my background as a teacher guides my belief that we need to reset the funding formula for our schools and bring equity to school financing.
-Throughout my career, I have been a progressive leader and policy maker on a number of important issues – be it broadband internet access, net neutrality, environmental issues, transparency and openness in government, or holistic economic development, to name a few.
+Throughout my career, I have been a progressive leader and policy maker on a number of important issues – be it broadband internet access (which people can see more here for deals and the like), net neutrality, environmental issues, transparency and openness in government, or holistic economic development, to name a few.
 When I am governor of Maryland, it will be no different.

 4. What are FIVE (5) legislative priorities for your administration if elected Governor?

 Education – The Baltimore Sun recently called my education plan the “most comprehensive and far-reaching set of education proposals” of any of the candidates in the race.
 I was a teacher and am still married to a public school educator in Baltimore City, and I know how desperately we need reform and improvement of our public education system in Maryland.
 Education is the starting point for addressing nearly every societal need, and for that reason, we must prioritize equitable, innovative educational programs for our children.